BSO

 Al on Zinn

 I was not an admirer of Howard Zinn, the Boston University professor who died yesterday and who was best known for his fantasy novel "A People's History of the United States."
-However, rather than say sarcastic things about the newly departed, I'll just let former Valley journalist Al Giordano (below in 1990) remind us of Professor Zinn's role in local affairs.
+However, rather than say sarcastic things about the newly departed, I'll just let former Valley media figure Al Giordano (below in 1990) remind us of Professor Zinn's role in local affairs.

 In 1986, when students at the University of Massachusetts occupied school offices to block CIA recruiting, joined by my pal Abbie Hoffman and presidential daughter Amy Carter, and went to trial (a case that I was involved in at least to the extent of getting my attorney Tom Lesser to represent Carter and advise Abbie and the others how to turn the tables and put the CIA on trial in what was meant to be a mere criminal trespass case), Howard came to Northampton, raised his right hand, and swore to tell the truth, the whole truth and nothing but the truth.
 His testimony - about the patriotic and fully American traditions that the occupiers had practiced - was key in convincing the jury to acquit the defendants.